 After Orientation, kitchen space can be reserved by emailing [email protected] or calling +1 844.855.2433.
 Renters will gain access to a shared calendar to view available rental times.

 All renters will be required to leave the kitchen in the condition in which it was found upon rental.

-After using the space, renters are expected to change trash in kitchen and bring to receptacles in parking lot.
-If receptacles are full, leave trash bag by the front door.
-Any recycling must be carried out and brought home with renter—we are currently on a recycling waitlist.
+After using the space, renters are expected to change trash in the kitchen and bring it to receptacles in the parking lot.
+If receptacles are full, leave the trash bag by the front door.
+Any recycling must be carried out and brought home with the renter— we are currently on a recycling waitlist.

 Failure to properly clean up after use will result in a fee of $50 per hour spent in extra cleaning.